-PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test.
-If a student does not have a satisfactory score on the reading placement test or the equivalent, then the student must acheive a minimum grade of "C" in RDG 084 prior to enrolling.
+PREREQUISITE: Exemption from placement testing or appropriate placement scores in reading.
 This course provides an overview of the responsibilities of the supervisor of human resources.
 Topics include the selection, placement, testing, orientation, training, rating, promotion, and transfer of employees.

 BUS 279.
 SMALL BUSINESS MANAGEMENT.
 3 hrs.